knupel/ROMANESCO-Processing/README.md

 ##Built Romanesco on OSX
 * Before export your sketches
-* Create a main folder, in this one create a "sources".
+* Create a main folder, in this one create a folder named "sources".
 * In "sources" you create "preferences" folder
 * In "preferences" you drop :
  * "background_shader" folder